DevrelSpace/Devrel-Notebook/Developer-Experience/README.md

 ### Intro

 Working as a Developer Experience Designer / Engineers or leading such people, there are a few key elements and concepts worth remembering.
 The core thing is using software engineering the way that allows you to **onboard and keep developers happy** while they implement something using your stack.
 When they use your APIs / SDKs / frameworks and tools, they need to see via different methods that you **put effort in developing those tools**.
 That will show them **engagement, energy and empathy** you put into that tooling.
 It's always nice to code something that will **bring your developers** some kind of **surprise**!
 This way you'll be able to both acquire them and also activate their powers by using your tools.

-One of the concepts worth understanding and having in mind when designing proper Developer Experience is:

-**3:30:3 rule**

-* 3 seconds to understand the purpose of the API
-* 30 seconds to identify the entry point
-* 3 minutes to create an account and call the system

 ### DeveloperJourney